Wolverine971/9takes/src/blog/people/lifestyle-influencers/Kylie-Jenner.md

 <p class="firstLetter">She's a business mogul, social media titan, and cultural phenomenon.</p>

 Kylie Jenner is the youngest member of the Kardashian-Jenner clan and has established an empire.
 She pushes the boundaries of fame and fortune and is the envy of many Millennials and Gen Zers.
-This article dives into Kylie's persona, presenting her as the embodiment of Enneagram Type 9- The Peacekeeper.
+This article dives into Kylie's persona, presenting her as the embodiment of Enneagram type 9- The Peacekeeper.

 <details>
 <summary class="accordion">TL;DR: Why Kylie Jenner is an Enneagram type 9</summary>